 FS/Ph 9.
 Freshman Seminar: The Science of Music.
 6 units (2-0-4); first term.
 This course will focus on the physics of sound, how musical instruments make it, and how we hear it, including readings, discussions, demonstrations, and student observations using sound analysis software.
 In parallel we will consider what differentiates music from other sounds, and its role psychically and culturally.
 Students will do a final project of their choice and design, with possibilities including a book review, analysis of recordings of actual musical instruments, or instrument construction and analysis.
 Freshmen only; limited enrollment.
 Instructor: Politzer.

 FS/Ph 11 abc.
-Freshman Seminar: Research Tutorial.
+Freshman Seminar: Beyond Physics.
 6 units (2-0-4); second, third terms of freshman year and first term of sophomore year.
-A small number of students will be offered the opportunity to enroll in this tutorial, the purpose of which is to demonstrate how research ideas arise, and are evaluated and tested, and how those ideas that survive are developed, This is accomplished by doing individual, original projects.
-There will be weekly group meetings and individual tutorial meetings with the instructor.
-Support for summer research at Caltech between freshman and sophomore years will be automatic for those students making satisfactory progress.
+Freshmen are offered the opportunity to enroll in this class by submitting potential solutions to problems posed in the fall term.
+A small number of solutions will be selected as winners, granting those students permission to register.
+This course demonstrates how research ideas arise, are evaluated, and tested and how the ideas that survive are developed.
+Weekly group discussions and one-on-one meetings with faculty allow students to delve into cutting edge scientific research.
+Ideas from physics are used to think about a huge swath of problems ranging from how to detect life on extrasolar planets to exploring the scientific underpinnings of science fiction in Hollywood films to considering the efficiency of molecular machines.
+Support for summer research at Caltech between freshman and sophomore years will be automatic for students making satisfactory progress.
 Graded pass/fail.
 Freshmen only; limited enrollment.
-Instructor: Phillips.
+Instructors: Phillips, Stevenson.

 FS/Ge 16.
 Freshman Seminar: Earthquakes.
 6 units (2-0-4); first term.
 Earthquakes and volcanic eruptions constitute some of the world’s major natural hazards.
 What is the science behind prediction and/or rapid response to these events?
 We will review the current understanding of the science, the efforts that have been made in earthquake and volcano forecasting, and real-time response to these events.
 We will learn about advances in earthquake preparation in Southern California, and volcanic eruption forecasting and hazard mitigation elsewhere.
 There is a required field trip to visit faults and volcanoes somewhere in southern California.
 Freshmen only; limited enrollment.
 Instructor: Stock.